 ETAP Forum in Washington, D.C.

-The IEEE Experts in Technology and Policy (ETAP) Forum on Internet Governance, Cybersecurity and Privacy will be held on 5 February 2016 at:
+The IEEE Experts in Technology and Policy (ETAP) Forum on Internet Governance, Cybersecurity and Privacy was held on 5 February 2016 at:

 Marvin Center at The George Washington University